LokeshM1030/WeatherApp/README.md

 Weather web application using API

-The API used was OpenweatherAPI.
-To use this code for your application you have to get your key and url.
+The API used was OpenWeatherMap API.
+To use this code for your application you have to get your key and url by signing up on OpenWeatherMap.